Ekam_logo_YS Medium.png

 Introduction

-ekam studio is committed to being transparent about how it collects and uses the personal data including, in particular, the data of our employees, suppliers, and actual and potential clients/customers of our services.
+ekam studio is committed to being transparent about how it collects and uses the personal data including, in particular, the data of our teachers, suppliers, actual and potential clients/customers of our services.
 This policy applies to the personal data of all such persons.

 Data Protection Principles